Four-manifolds, geometries and knots: -complexes

 \end{thm}

-The arguments of Turaev and Crisp extend to $PD_3$-spaces in a straightforward manner.
-Together they that if $P$ is a $PD_3$-space $\pi=\pi_1(P)$ is virtually torsion free, and if $\pi$ is indecomposable and has more than one end it is virtually free.
-However it need not be free.
-There is a finite $PD_3$-complex with $\pi\cong{S_3*_{Z/2Z}S_3}$ and double cover homotopy equivalent to $L(3,1)\sharp{L(3,1)}$, giving a counter-example to the above question of Wall [Hi04].
+The arguments of Turaev and Crisp for these theorems extend to $PD_3$-spaces in a straightforward manner.
+In particular, they imply that if $P$ is a $PD_3$-space then $\pi=\pi_1(P)$ is virtually torsion-free.
+However, there is an indecomposable orientable $PD_3$-complex with $\pi\cong{S_3*_{Z/2Z}S_3}\cong{F(2)}\rtimes{S_3}$ and double cover homotopy equivalent to $L(3,1)\sharp{L(3,1)}$. ``Most" indecomposable $PD_3$-complexes with $\pi$ virtually free have double covers which are homotopy equivalent to connected sums of $\mathbb{S}^3$-manifolds \cite{[Hi12]}.